Anthem Blue Cross Blue Shield (BCBS) Nevada – Bariatric Surgery Insurance Coverage

 Major, proven bariatric surgical procedures such as the gastric sleeve and the gastric bypass are typically covered if the policy covers bariatric surgery in general.
 The duodenal switch, while less popular, may also be covered by the policy.
 The Lap-Band, or adjustable gastric band, may also be covered, but we typically do not recommend this to our patients as we have seen an unacceptably high long-term complication rate.

 As mentioned above, not all policies will cover bariatric surgery and in this case, there’s not much that can be done other than to consider a cash or self-pay gastric sleeve.
-VIPSurg offers an excellent cash pay rate of $10,995 for patients interested in the gastric sleeve.
+VIPSurg offers an excellent, cash pay rate starting at $9,750 for patients interested in the gastric sleeve.
 You can get more details about our gastric sleeve cash pay rate here.

-Anthem Blue Cross Blue Shield of Nevada can be contacted by phone, Live Chat or online through your insurance portal here:
+Anthem Blue Cross Blue Shield of Nevada can be contacted by phone, via Live Chat, or online through your insurance portal here: